EmekaManuel/Updated-DSID-Analysis/README.md

 The score for each wallet is calculated using predefined multipliers for each criterion:

-1. transactionCount: Weighted at 0.5
+- `transactionCount`: Weighted at 0.5
-2. tokenBalance: Weighted at 0.3
+- `tokenBalance`: Weighted at 0.3
-3. smartContractInteractions: Weighted at 0.1
+- `smartContractInteractions`: Weighted at 0.1
-4. stakingActivities: Weighted at 0.1
+- `stakingActivities`: Weighted at 0.1

 ## Main Features